Vinnytsia: World War II

 Vinnytsia was occupied by German troops on 19 July 1941 during World War II.
 While Vinnytsia had a pre-war Jewish population of over 34,000, only 17,000 of these Jews remained, with the rest of them successfully being evacuated to the interior of the Soviet Union beforehand.
-Virtually all of the Jews who remained in Vinnytsia under Nazi occupation were subsequently murdered in the Holocaust.

-Nazi atrocities were committed in and near Vinnytsia by Einsatzgruppe C.
+Virtually all of the Jews who remained in Vinnytsia under Nazi occupation were murdered in the Holocaust.
+Nazi atrocities were committed in and near Vinnytsia by Einsatzgruppe C. The neighborhood of the Jewish quarter of Yerusalimka was subsequently depopulated and underwent significant wartime damage.

-In 1942 a large part of the Jewish quarter of Yerusalimka was destroyed by Germans.
-Related to that period is one infamous photo, The Last Jew of Vinnytsia.